adriendoerig/discrete-time-windows-model/Memory boxes/README.md

 - OPTIMIZEALL finds optimal parameters for all conditions, subjects and averages.
 It also produces output plots.
+  - use expType = 'ruter' to fit the vernier fusion experiment.
+  - use expType = 'E4', 'E8' or 'E18' for sequential metacontrast with 4, 8, or 18 flankers in the streams.

 - The FITPARAMETERSBOXES family finds the best model parameters for a given condition and subject.
   Different members of this function family use a fixed value for certain parameters (for example,